w3bu1/hackaton_24_06_2024/README.md

 For our part, we decided to code our popular Malagasy game called `Fanorona`.

 The game consists of ***two players***, opposing each other.

-## Technologies

-This program is basically written in `C` and uses the `MinilibX` library as a graphical API.
-It also utilizes a `Node.js` script for network communication.

 ### Strategy